Bretton Woods, New Hampshire

 Bretton Woods is located along U.S. Route 302, 5 mi east of the village of Twin Mountain and 20 mi through scenic Crawford Notch northwest of the town of Bartlett.

+History

 In 1772, King George III granted Sir Thomas Wentworth of Bretton Hall, a country house in West Bretton, West Yorkshire, and 82 others, a parcel of 24640 acre of land to be laid out as a plantation in the White Mountains.
 The plantation became the town of Carroll, and the southeast corner of the land retained the name "Bretton Woods", after the estate.